Mastro 👨🍳 Docs

 Alternatively, you could also change the src attribute to point directly to an image somewhere on the web.
 However, if that third-party removes the image from their website (or moves it to a different location), your website will lose the image.

 The image should not be too large for your website to load quickly – even on a slow mobile network.
 If it fills the whole page width, less than 500kB is usually good.
 For photos, JPEG images work okay.
 For small icons, or images with a lot of text, PNG usually works better.
-However, if you can figure out how to export your image in the WebP format, do that instead.
-Of the formats supported in all modern browsers, WebP produces the smallest file size.
+However, if you can figure out how to export your image in the better optimized WebP format, do that instead.
+Of the formats already supported in all modern browsers, WebP produces the smallest file size.
 One final exception: if your image is a vector graphic, then use the SVG format.
+We’ll get back to transforming images in a later chapter.

 In the next chapter, you’ll save and publish your work!